 - Vanilla (optional): Please please avoid using artificial vanilla.
 There are several great brands for fine, pure vanilla, I use Nielsen massey which I love and recommend.
 I use vanilla bean paste instead of vanilla extract which has lovely vanilla bits in there too

-- Blueberry: The blueberry filling make the donuts wonderfully flavourful and also colorful.
+- Blueberry: The blueberry filling makes the donuts wonderfully flavourful and also colorful.
 Preferably use it fresh, frozen can work too, however, might make your donuts more wet (need longer baking time).

 For the blueberry glaze

 - Powdered sugar: The blueberry glaze will be prepared using traditional powdered sugar-based icing.
 I have tried the glazing using white chocolate-based ganache like in my Raspberry donut recipe, however, the blueberry flavor comes through more vivid using a simple icing sugar glaze.
 Out of powdered sugar?
 Check my substitutes for powdered sugar article!

 - Blueberries: Fresh or frozen both work, we will need to make a puree out of the fruit by hand blending then running it through a sieve to get rid of the seeds